-The Elk gold project will be actively explored over the coming field season in an endeavor to expand resources in all categories and a preliminary economic analysis should be completed in the second quarter.
-Further progress is also expected on the Caballo Blanco and El Cobre projects in the second quarter.
+The Elk gold project will be actively explored during the coming field season in an endeavor to expand resources in all categories and a preliminary economic analysis should be completed early in the third quarter.
+Further progress is also expected on the Caballo Blanco and El Cobre projects in the third quarter.
+Consequent to the discovery of the Ixtaca gold-silver zone, a new program to consist of geophysical surveys and diamond drilling is being planned to be conducted in the third and fourth quarters.